Quantum-for-Life/phase2/README.md

 make check-mpi
 ```

-You can specify the number of MPI processess with `MPIRANKS=n` like this:
+You can specify the number of MPI processes with `MPIRANKS=n` like this:

 ```bash
 make check-mpi MPIRANKS=16
 ```

 The default value is `MPIRANKS=2`.
 This number *must be a power of two*
-and must not exceed the number or cores available.
+and must not exceed the number of cores available.

 Consult [Makefile](./Makefile) for how to configure the build system.